mgreiler/awesome-code-review-research/README.md

 # Awesome Code Review Research
 This is a list of awesome research around code reviews.
 The research is divided into several topics, whereby research papers often cover several topics and multiple associations could be possible.
-Is research missing?
+Is awesome research missing?
 Ask for inclusion by opening a pull request.
 Thanks!

 ## Understanding Code Review Practitcies and Challenges